The Only Road (film): Production

-In early May of 1918, the cast was selected and production had wrapped up by the end of the month.
+In early May 1918, the cast was selected and production had wrapped up by the end of the month.
 Some scenes of The Only Road were shot on location at San Fernando.

 Reception

 Moving Picture World reviewer Robert C. McElravy gave the film a positive review, saying that the film had an "undeniable charm" and "The plot ingredients are not altogether new, but they have been put together in a very convincing manner."

 Censorship

 Before The Only Road could be released in Chicago, the Chicago Board of Censors cut, in Reel 4, the binding of a man's hands, all views of putting rope around a man's neck, and all views of a man with a rope around his neck except the scene where the young woman shoots the rope.